atro-itu/bdsa-project-newgit/docs/diagrams.md

 ## Sequence Diagram

-This is the sequence diagram seen from when a user start interacting with `NEWgIT`.
+This is the sequence diagram seen from when a user starts interacting with `NEWgIT`.
 ![Sequence Diagram](../images/sequence_diagram.png)